Interlocking Pavers vs Concrete Pours for Driveways

 The Big Picture

-Many homeowners in Victoria BC opt to go with poured concrete because it is perceived as the cheaper choice.
-While this is true initially to an extent, one generally pays for it in the long term with maintenance.
+Many homeowners in Victoria BC opt to go with poured concrete for patios, walkways, and driveways because it is perceived as the cheaper choice.
+While this is true initially, one generally pays for it in the long term with maintenance.
 Demolition and replacement of existing concrete pads from sidewalks to driveways to patios are expensive, not DIY friendly, and just a major pain in the butt.
-Many in the concrete pouring trade seems to be taking major shortcuts that severely compromises the structural integrity of the pads and slabs, which accelerate their destruction and replacement that we here at Triton have been repeatedly hired to undertake.
+Many in the concrete pouring trade seems to be taking major shortcuts that severely compromises the structural integrity of the pads and slabs, which accelerate their destruction and replacement that we here at Triton Landscaping have been repeatedly hired to undertake.
 Not only are interlocking pavers more durable and far more cost efficient in the long run, they are far more aesthetically pleasing and your home more enjoyable.